roll-w/.work-plan/2025/11/README.md

 ## roll-w/lampray

-- [ ] Setting management enhancements
+- [x] Setting management enhancements (Add support for displaying detailed setting and layers of settings)
+    - > Note: This task was started in October and completed in November.
 - [ ] Structural text implementation, and new editor